Building a Memory-Driven AI Homelab: DGX Spark, Knowledge Graphs, and 20 Containers From Soup to Nuts

 Part 1: The Hardware

-NVIDIA DGX Spark — The Local AI Powerhouse
+NVIDIA DGX Spark — K3s Cluster and AI Compute

 Unraid Tower — The Container Mothership